mattermost/docs/source/deployment/sso-ldap.md

 The following are frequently asked questions and troubleshooting suggestions on common error messages and issues.

-##### When I first set up and synchronize LDAP, are the users automatically created in Mattermost?
+##### When I first set up and synchronize AD/LDAP, are the users automatically created in Mattermost?

 No, each user is created on their first login.